38 Different Species of Wild Cats

 However, they remain highly vulnerable to habitat degradation, road accidents, and illegal hunting.

-Protecting the Iberian lynx is crucial not only for the species’ survival but also for maintaining the ecological balance of the Iberian Peninsula.
+Protecting the Iberian lynx is crucial for the species’ survival and maintaining the Iberian Peninsula’s ecological balance.

 With continued conservation efforts and support, we can ensure the Iberian lynx’s survival for future generations to admire and cherish.
 Exploring the Diversity of Species of Wild Cats